 - (1) On June 11, 2021, our Board of Directors authorized a new share repurchase program of up to \$7 billion, with target spending of \$5 billion to \$7 billion over a three-year period that commenced in July 2021.
 These share repurchases have been made pursuant to the \$7 billion program.
 On May 11, 2022, we announced the suspension of our three-year share repurchase program following the recommended public offer to acquire the outstanding shares of Swedish Match from its shareholders.
-For further details on the offer, see the Acquisitions and Other Business Arrangements section of Part I, Item 2 of this Form 10-Q. During the second quarter of 2022, we did not repurchase any shares under this program. - (2) Shares repurchased represent shares tendered to us by employees who vested in restricted and performance share unit awards and used shares to pay all, or a portion of, the related taxes.
+For further details on the offer, see the Acquisitions and Other Business Arrangements section of Part I, Item 2 of this Form 10-Q. - (2) Shares repurchased represent shares tendered to us by employees who vested in restricted and performance share unit awards and used shares to pay all, or a portion of, the related taxes.